kengraf/Eeny-meeny-miny-moe/eeny_2025/README.md

 Replace the `friends` file with a list of your friends.
 One friend per line

 ### 3) Deploy
+The deploy assumes your running in AWS cloudshell
 ```
+cd deploy
 sh deploy.sh {your-bucket-name} # The bucket will be created if it doesn't exist
 ```